isandybansaldev/linux-and-the-cli/02-the-cli/README.md

 ```

 - Be cautious: **sensitive data** (like passwords typed directly into commands) will also be stored here unless cleared.

+Generally, shell history is not saved in real time.
+It is buffered and only written to the history file when the session ends.
+To manually save the current session's history to the history file, you can run the `history -a` command.

 ## Tab Search